Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Website Design Cost Featured Image

-Website design costs range from $500 for basic template sites to $50,000+ for custom enterprise platforms.
-Most small businesses spend between $3,000 and $12,000.
-The final cost depends on design complexity, features, platform, and who you hire.
+Website design costs range from $500 for a simple template-based website to $50,000+ for a custom enterprise platform.
+Most small businesses invest between $3,000 and $12,000 for a professional website that supports long-term growth.
+The exact cost depends on your business goals, required features, design complexity, platform, and who builds your website.

-Here’s a quick overview of typical website design costs in 2026 based on common project types and business spending patterns:
+Here’s a quick overview of typical average website design cost ranges in 2026 based on common project types and business spending patterns:

 In practice, most small to mid-sized businesses tend to invest between $3,000 and $12,000, depending on their goals, required features, and long-term scalability needs.